coolksrini/ai-native-application-architecture-whitepaper/README.md

 **This requires a different architecture** — not because MCP is better than REST, but because **user expectations have fundamentally changed**.

+### Novel Architectural Patterns

+This whitepaper identifies three architectural innovations specifically designed for AI-orchestrated systems — patterns not commonly found in traditional application architecture or LLM literature:

+1. **Triple-Layer Authorization (User + Agent + Intent)** — A security model addressing the unique risk surface of AI agents.
+Not just "is the user authorized?" but "is this agent authorized to act?" and "does the user's stated intent match what the agent is about to execute?"
+See [Chapter 7: Security](chapters/chapter-7-security.md) for implementation.

+2. **Three-Dimensional Function Calling Evaluation** — Why traditional software testing fails for AI orchestration.
+Testing must validate across three independent dimensions: phrasing generalization (new phrasings of known intents), zero-shot tool generalization (completely new APIs never seen during training), and multi-turn orchestration (can the AI chain tools correctly?).
+See [Chapter 10: Testing](chapters/chapter-10-testing.md) for evaluation framework.

+3. **Centralized Cross-Service Testing Team** — The organizational pattern for catching orchestration failures.
+Service-level testing validates individual tools work; end-to-end scenario testing validates the AI orchestrates across services correctly.
+This requires a dedicated team with holistic system understanding.
+See [Chapter 12: Migration](chapters/chapter-12-migration.md) for organizational structure.

+These patterns emerge from the fundamental requirement that **AI agents, not humans, make orchestration decisions at runtime**.

 ### What Actually Changes

 | Aspect | Before | After | Why |